KitimboRino/SimpleLoanCalculator/README.md

-# A SimpleLoanCalculator in javascript
+# A Simple Loan Calculator in javascript